metric-im/storage-server/doclets/MetricStorageServer.md

 * **Wildcards** - All requests support wildcards.
 For example `/2025/taxes_*` will return all files in a folder named 2025 that begin with `taxes_`.
 Wildcard search are implemented with regex.
 Complex regex phrases will need to be URLEncoded.
-* **case** - The system should store and present the original case of a filename, however, matching is done case-insensitive.
+* **Case** - The system should store and present the original case of a filename, however, matching is done case-insensitive.
 A file stored on disk, for example, may be named MyCat.jpg.
 It will be rendered in lists as such.
-However, no other file in the same folder my have the sequence of letters, mycat.jpg.
+However, no other file in the same folder may have the sequence of letters, "mycat.jpg".
+* **Security** - Access Control pertains solely to the top-level account bucket.
+The current user must have read, write, owner access for GET, POST, DELETE respectively.

 ### Meta Data
-Every file whould have an accompanying meta data file which is the file name accompanied by "._i" (I for info because some obnoxious company stole "meta" from the English language.
+Every file has an accompanying meta data file which is the file name accompanied by "._i" (I for info because some obnoxious company stole "meta" from the English language.)
 The meta data file includes _created, _createdBy, _modified and many optional properties such as tags, dimensions, hash code or description.
 In most rendering scenarios, no one would never see the _i file.